Battery model

 The model should evaluate the battery voltage at any time, as a function of the State of charge (SOC), the current, the temperature.

-An accurate operating voltage determination is essential when the controller decisions are based on voltage thresholds (as involved in most practical systems).
-SOC-based controls are less used, as the SOC is not directly accessible to measurement.
+Accurate operating voltage determination is essential when controller decisions are based on voltage thresholds (as used in most practical systems).
+SOC-based controls are less common, as SOC is not directly measurable.

 For Lead-acid batteries PVsyst lets the choice of the control mode to the user, either working with the voltages, or on the SOC calculation (see Controller operating thresholds) .
 And therefore the voltage is essential